-VALUE OPTIONS: For assistance with Network Mental Health providers, please call Value Options at 1-800-700-8646.
+Value Options: For assistance with network Mental Health providers, please call Value Options at 1-(800)-700-8646.

-DEPENDENT PARENT(S)/DEPENDENT PARENT(S)-IN-LAW: DEERS eligible dependent parents and parents-in-law (DP/DPIL) are entitled to care in any military medical treatment facility (MTF) and will be seen on a space available basis.
-Military sponsors with DPs/DPILs must understand that when the MTF cannot provide the necessary care, their DPs/DPILs may be referred to a civilian facility.
-DPs/DPILs are NOT eligible for TRICARE benefits; therefore, payment of the bill will be the SPONSOR'S responsibility.
+Dependent Parent/Dependent Parent-In-Law: DEERS eligible dependent parents (DP) and parents-in-law (DPIL) are entitled to care in any military treatment facility and will be seen on a space available basis.
+Military sponsors with DPs/DPILs must understand that when the MTF cannot provide the necessary care, their DPs/DPILs may be referred to a civilian facility. <a href="https://dpiles.ncb/dPi